andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 ## Deploy the application

 Deploy the application by clicking below.
-What the command does is that the `docker-compose.yaml` file will start a Node.js application and a mongoDB instance.
+What the docker-compose command does is to start up our Node.js application and a mongoDB instance from the configuration in the `docker-compose.yaml` file.

 `docker-compose up -d`{{execute}}

 **Note:** This command can take some time, so don't worry if nothing comes up at first.
-You can follow the next instructions when the process is finished.
+You can follow the next instructions and see the UI when the process is finished.

 To see the to-do application UI running, follow this link:

 https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com

 ## Simulate users
 To simulate user activity, we have written a very simple bot that randomly interacts with the API.
-It will call the API every 1200 ms.
+It will call the API every 2 seconds.

 Run the bot by clicking below:

-`docker run --network=host -d --env INTERVAL_MS=1200 --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}
+`docker run --network=host -d --env INTERVAL_MS=2000 --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}

 and observe its activity by refreshing the to-do application UI.